 2. Book a riverside hotel

 This is possibly the most exclusive and luxurious way to enjoy Loy Krathong Festival.
-There are many riverside hotels in Bangkok, ranging from five-star hotels with spectacular river views to the affordable ones that might not be located next to the river bank but close enough to see the view.
+There are many riverside hotels in Bangkok, ranging from five-star hotels with spectacular river views to affordable ones that might not be located next to the river bank but close enough to see the view.

 3. Book a cruise tour